 6. FileStage

 I know this post is about annotating websites and FileStage can do that too.
-But, it can also annotate a lot of other file types like for example videos, PDFs, etc.
+But, it can also annotate a lot of other file formats like for example videos, PDFs, etc.

 For agencies primarily focused on website feedback and design image annotation, FileStage's broader capabilities might be more than you need.
 However, if your work involves reviewing various file types, FileStage could be a good fit.